 Many in the industry have argued that low online quote prices are in fact unsustainable and are designed to harness market share.
 The models have not been going long enough to know either way.
 What is important to know is the service you are buying.
 This is a packaged up sole trader installation, but the engineer will not have seen the job before arriving to fit the boiler.

-We still advocate a home visit and there is nothing to be lost from engaging with a local sole trader, a small local business and an online quote company to see what each specify and price.
+We still advocate a home visit or a video survey and there is nothing to be lost from engaging with a local sole trader, a small local business and an online quote company to see what each specify and price.
 The danger of quotes without a home visit is that the system is not properly designed.
 Too often we find oversized boilers and incompatible controls that do not maximise the efficiencies of the boiler.
 Such a casual 'one-size-fits-all' approach to boiler installations does nothing to ensure we fit correctly sized boilers onto systems that operate efficiently.
-For more read our blog: Why oversized boilers are bad for your bank balance and the planet.
+For more read our blog: Why our condensing boilers don't condense